 Another meta-reference is a scene with Tony Stark insulting Thor with a Shakespeare quote.
 Gwyneth Paltrow starred in Shakespeare In Love.

-Stark wears a Black Sabbath t-shirt.
+Tony wears a Black Sabbath t-shirt.
 This is a another meta-reference to their song Iron Man, which is arguably the character’s theme song and it was played in the first Iron Man film.
 Tony’s got good taste in music as a heavy metal fan.

 There’s a Mid-Credits Scene which sets up future installments.
 A Post-Credits Scene is pretty funny.